wp-plugins/kebo-twitter-feed/readme.txt

 = 0.26 =
 * Bug Fix: Changed how we request your Tweets, now using User ID instead of Screen Name.
+* New Feature: Added a link to the plugin data on the Plugins screen, for direct access to the settings page.

 = 0.25 =
 * New Feature: Added option to show profile image to the Widget.